 RW has identified the future trunk wastewater infrastructure required to service the projected wastewater demand at the desired standard of service.

-Tables and maps detailing the future trunk wastewater infrastructure can be found in the RCC PIP, which can be found on the RCC website at:
+Tables and maps detailing the future trunk wastewater infrastructure can be found in the RCC LGIP, which can be found on the RCC website.
+Appendix B - Wastewater connection area and trunk infrastructure maps provides the link to the maps.